verghost/vlc-lua-docs/m/sd/index.md

 ----
 ## Item Setters
 Each variable relating to an item's metadata settable via a function call.
-Each function's name conforms to the template `item:set_varname(value)`, where "value" is a string containing the value to assign and "varname" is metadata to set.
+Each function's name conforms to the template `item:set_name(value)`, where "value" is a string containing the value to assign and "name" is the name of the [metadata](#item-metadata) to set.

 ### Example
 ```lua